 Once you have made up your mind on how you want the interaction to be, you have to work hard on achieving a good website design.
 On many occasions, we want to participate actively in it.
 And that’s fine, but we should also not interfere too much with the designer’s work.
 Your website should always address user-friendliness and employ proportions in a way that grants that your website’s design works effectively.

 For instance, we cannot abuse the use of red in a website’s design — as much as we all are very fond of this colour.
 We must pay heed to our designer’s advice and find a balance between our corporate colours and those that are comfortable for the user.

 Sometimes we may ask a friend that turns out to be a programmer for a helping hand.
 But be careful!
 A programmer is not a designer.
 Finding a professional designer to carry out what we need to achieve our goals is key.
 Outsourcing your website’s design may be a good option in such cases.

 5. Website development: It’s time to get code written

 Are you ready for the most complex part?
 It’s time to develop the project that we’ve been contemplating all this time.
 Depending on your project’s complexity, you will be needing a developer, two of them, or even a whole website development team.

 The speed with which you want to get the job finished also has a great impact on this.
-The bigger the urgency, the bigger the team and the amount of development hours we’ll need to devote to the project.
+The bigger the urgency, the bigger the team and the number of development hours we’ll need to devote to the project.

 Keep in mind that the development process will be proportionally simpler depending on how much you’ve been getting a head start on work.
 It’s recommended to have all the content and design aspects ready before you start looking for a developer.